Student Shuttle System

 The Emergency Telephone System maintained by the college consists of 80 emergency telephones throughout the campus.
 Thirty-eight of these are highly visible "Blue Light" phones situated in parking lots, high-traffic pedestrian areas, and campus open space locations.
 They can be easily located and identified by the bright blue light atop a black pedestal.

 The remaining emergency telephones are at the primary entrance(s) of each residence hall, and within some academic buildings.
 The automatic dialing capability provides direct contact with a safety and security communications officer, coded location of the call origin, and immediate dispatch of a safety and security officer.

 Operation Identification is a crime prevention program that discourages burglary and theft by permanently identifying valuables.
 Engraving personal identification on valuable items makes stolen items difficult to sell or pawn.
-Operation Identification also helps police and the safety and security office identify lost or stolen property.
+Operation Identification also helps police and the campus safety office identify lost or stolen property.
 The office has a number of electric engravers that members of the college community may borrow free of charge.
 We provide forms to record personal property and serial numbers.

 Community Educational Programs

 Community Educational Programs are presented on campus by safety and security staff throughout the year to promote awareness and good safety and security practices.
 Presentations include information: